-We advise companies on strategic topics, such as the identification of their purpose or reason of existence.
+We work with senior executives on their strategic and organizational topics, such as the identification of their purpose or reason of existence.
 We help them out assessing how to achieve their vision and how to measure progresses.

 We take care of strategic approaches of projects, plants, business units, companies and corporations, with the aim of improving their resilience.

 Furthermore, we are convinced that it is not enough to address questions such as "where" to compete, "by what means" and "for what results".
 The key question to ask is "how" to act in the market and "how" to surprise customers, "how" to create value for multiple stakeholders.

 A strategy is successful only if the implementation is consistent, and this calls for the engagement of all stakeholders, which in turn requires change in their mindsets and behaviors.
 We consult companies on how to accompany people in times of change and shape a corporate culture that favors change and - ultimately - helps achieving strategic goals.

 Most companies approach change by adjusting their processes or restructuring their organization.
 In other words: they strive to convince their managers that they HAVE TO CHANGE.

 This has proven not to be enough, in most cases.
 Studies show that change fails to achieve its targets in 70-80% of the cases.
 In order to foster real change, managers should also: